Doctor-trusted hair loss treatments

 Finasteride Doesn’t Work for Everyone

-Maybe you’re among the nine percent of men who don’t see improvements in hair growth.
+Maybe you’re among the 9 percent of men who don’t see improvements in hair growth.
 In some cases, your healthcare provider or dermatologist may suggest switching to dutasteride.

-Some studies suggest that dutasteride works better than finasteride.
-We’re missing long-term data on finasteride versus dutasteride for hair loss management.
-But short-term studies do seem to indicate that dutasteride is more effective at increasing hair count and thickness.
+Some studies suggest dutasteride works better than finasteride.
+We need more long-term data on finasteride vs. dutasteride for hair loss management.
+But short-term studies do suggest that dutasteride is more effective at increasing hair count and thickness.

 What the Research Says About Dutasteride vs. Finasteride

-A 2017 study comparing the efficacy, safety, and tolerability of dutasteride and finasteride found that those who used dutasteride had a higher hair count and fewer thinning hairs than the finasteride group.
+A 2017 study compared the efficacy, safety, and tolerability of dutasteride and finasteride.
+It found that those who used dutasteride had a higher hair count and fewer thinning hairs than the finasteride group.

-A 2013 study also found that hair count and width increased dose-dependently with dutasteride (meaning the higher the dose, the greater the effects on hair) more than with finasteride or a placebo.
-This study had over 900 people but was still short at only 24 weeks.
+A 2013 study also found that hair count and width increased with dutasteride, and the higher the dose, the greater the effects on hair.
+The dutasteride effects were more significant than finasteride or a placebo.
+This study had more than 900 people, but it was still short at only 24 weeks.

 Any time you switch medications, it’s vital to let a healthcare provider know so they can guide you through the process.